Did dioxins spread after the Ohio train derailment?

 Skin exposure to high concentrations can cause what's known as chloracne — an intense skin inflammation, Guengerich said.

-But the main pathway that dioxin gets into human bodies is not directly through something burning like the contents of the East Palestine tanker cars.
+But the main pathway that dioxin gets into human bodies is not directly through something burning.
 It's through consumption of meat, dairy, fish and shellfish that have become contaminated.
 That contamination takes time.

 ''That's why it's important for the authorities to investigate this site now,'' said Ted Schettler, a physician with a public health degree who directs the Science and Environmental Health Network, a coalition of environmental organizations. ''Because it's important to determine the extent to which dioxins are present in the soil and the surrounding area.''